Cedric-Roetheli/battopt-lp-no-binary/README.md

 ### 2) Zeitreihen-Format

-Empfehlung: Zeitreihen in einem der folgenden Formate:
+Zeitreihen in einem der folgenden Formate:

 A) Inline in YAML (nicht empfohlen)
 timeseries: